 Public Art and Monuments Advisory Committee

-After holding seven public meetings and receiving hundreds of comments from residents across the city, the Public Art & Monuments Advisory Committee submitted its final report to the Mayor.
+After holding seven public meetings and receiving hundreds of comments from residents across the city, the Public Art & Monuments Advisory Committee submitted its final report to Mayor Fischer.

 The Public Art and Monuments Advisory Committee was charged with developing a set of principles for evaluating Louisville’s existing public art and monuments.
 Committee members represent a range of disciplines and perspectives, including art, history, community building, business and political science.

-The scope of work for the Committee for February through June 2018 included:
+The scope of work for the Committee (Feb-June 2018) included:

 - review processes, actions and outcomes employed by other cities;